-In the September 2017 edition of Trial Magazine, they asked the nation’s trial lawyers “what’s your favorite legal thriller?”
+In Trial Magazine, they asked the nation’s trial lawyers “what’s your favorite legal thriller?”

 To have Taming the Telomeres mentioned in a favorite legal thriller list with Greg Iles and Truman Capote, well, is pretty humbling and amazing.
 Thank you Wayne Parsons of Hawaii!